osburn-sharp/jeni/README.md

 So, for a gem {Jeni::Installer.new_from_gem} it will be relative to the gem's directory and for a directory {Jeni::Installer.new} it will be relative to that.
 If the source is an absolute path (starts with '/') then it will be used as given.

+If the target is a relative path then it will be relative to /usr/local unless you use the -u switch (with the optparse option) or the {Jeni::Options.usr} method to set it to '/usr'.

 Global options can also be set, as defined in #{Jeni::Options}.
 The same options can be set using {Jeni::Optparse#optparse} to automatically process command line options.
 Call it with ARGV instead of manually setting Jeni's options.